ondr3j/openwrt-askey-rt4230w/README.md

 Hit space key to stop autoboot:  0
 (IPQ) #
 ```
-From here, we will perform the following in steps order, tftp the OpenWRT image into memory, erase the UBI rootfs partition and write the OpenWRT  image from memory to NAND.
+From here, you will perform the following steps in order: TFTP the OpenWRT image into memory, erase the UBI rootfs partition and write the OpenWRT image from memory to NAND.
 If you do not feel confident proceeding, **STOP** here.
 No modifications have been made at this point.

 Connect an ethernet cable between your machine and one of the LAN ports on the board.
 Set a fixed IP address, Gateway and Subnet mask for the connection.
 In this guide, I will be using 192.168.0.100 as the IP, 192.168.0.1 as Gateway and 255.255.255.0 as the Subnet mask.

 You will need to set up a TFTP server.
 If you're running Windows, [Ttfpd32](http://tftpd32.jounin.net/tftpd32_download.html) is a good choice.
 Once you have your TFTP server up and running, you need to place the OpenWRT image into the directory being served.
 Rename the image to **C0A80001.img**.
 In case of Tftp32, you will also need to change the interface that it is listening on.
-Select the interface with the fixed IP address from previous step.
+Select the interface with the fixed IP address you chose.

-At this point we will be working entirely within the U-Boot IPQ prompt.
-We need to set-up the networking enviornment variables.
+At this point, you will be working entirely within the U-Boot IPQ prompt.
+You need to set-up the networking enviornment variables.
 To do this, enter the two commands below.
 Make sure to change the values if you chose a different fixed IP address and Gateway.

 ```
 ...